Hanaton: History

 new housing units are under construction.

+In 2023, former long-time resident Eitan Chikli said that the Kibbutz now has "more Reform members than Conservative ones."
+But that the majority of members are secular.

 Economy

 In its early years, the kibbutz engaged in agriculture.
 A small crafts business, Hadran, manufactures rug kits.
 The kibbutz operates a dairy in partnership with Kibbutz Gat and a state-of-the-art chicken coop where chicken and turkey hatchlings are raised in a controlled, computerized environment.
 It grows greenhouse tomatoes, table grapes and grapefruits.
 A primary source of income is the Education & Lodging Center that provides lodging and workshops for Conservative Jewish youth groups from North America.